kumarsh8483/nnunet/README.md

 Notes :

-* Whenever you change dockerfile, run step1 command.
+* Whenever you change dockerfile, run step 1 command.

-* After building once in step 1, you should start with step 2.
-Because train.py is moutned volume.
+* You should start with step 2 if you didn't change dockerfile but train.py.
+Because train.py is mounted volume.
 Changes to train.py will be reflected when you rerun the image.
 No need to rebuild.